 Cancer hurts.
 Human cancer patients get very serious drugs to cope with pain, but cats usually get nothing.
 Partly, this is because cats try to hide their pain as long as they can.
 Even a cat in serious pain may seem only distracted or quiet.

 The other reason pain drugs for cancer in cats is less common is because often vets jump to euthanasia as a solution, without attempting palliative care.
 To give your cat’s last days some measure of comfort and dignity, you may need to push your vet for the information you need.
+Medications such as gabapentin for cats can help relieve pain associated with certain types of cancer.

 No matter what, pay attention to what your cat wants.
 It is your cat’s life, and only your cat can decide how hard to fight, and when to let go.